All Products

 }'

-Note the following three key parameters in the output object:
+Note the following three key parameters in output:

-• job_id: The job ID, which is used to query the job progress.
+• job_id: The task ID, used to query progress.

 • finetuned_output: The name of the new fine-tuned model.
-You must use this name for subsequent deployment and invocation.
+You must use this name for subsequent deployment and calls.

 • status: The model training status.
-After you create a fine-tuning job, the initial status is PENDING, which indicates that the training is waiting to start.
+After you create a fine-tuning job, the initial status is PENDING, which indicates that the training has not started.

 {